Rakvi6893/Adelic-indices-of-elliptic-curves-with-isogeny/README.md

 # Description of Files

-- 2 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 17.
+- 2 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 19.

-- 3 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 18.
+- 3 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 20.

-- 5 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 19.
+- 5 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 21.

-- 7 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 20.
+- 7 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 22.

-- 13 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 21.
+- 13 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 23.

+- Section 4.1: Contains computations to verify claims of rational point computations in Section 4.1.
 - Section 7.2: Contains computations to verify claims of rational point computations in Section 7.2.
 - Section 7.3: Contains computations to verify claims of rational point computations in Section 7.3.
 - Section 7.4: Contains computations to verify claims of rational point computations in Section 7.4.